Python Basics¶

 print(' hi python '.strip()) # remove extra whitespace on the right and left sides of a string

-HI PYTHON hello world hi python
+HI PYTHON

-symbol denotes the beginning of a comment, a human-readable notation to the Python code that will be ignored by the computer when executed.
+These example statements introduce another language feature.
+The # symbol denotes the beginning of a comment, a human-readable notation to the Python code that will be ignored by the computer when executed.
 A high-level description at the top of a script introduces a human reader to the overall purpose and methodology used in the script.
-All of the characters to the right of the #
+All of the characters to the right of the # until the end of the line are ignored by Python.

 Exercise 1: Complete the following items to make sure you correctly set up the environment.¶